-Our policy is that you must be, by the date of hire, a US citizen, permanent resident alien, temporary resident alien, applicant for temporary resident status, refugee or asylee.
-All applicants that are offered employment must provide documents to establish their identity and employment eligibility for authorization to work in the U.S. We do not offer sponsorship at this time.
+Our policy is if hired, you will be required to furnish proof of your eligibility to work in the U.S. All applicants that are offered employment must provide documents to establish their identity and employment eligibility for authorization to work in the U.S. We do not offer sponsorship at this time.

 I am currently stationed overseas with the military.
 Can I still apply?

 That depends on your time frame.
 You must be physically present to take our testing and conduct interviews.
 We cannot hold slots or suspend testing dates to accommodate anyone for any reason.
 You can apply while on active duty, but you must be out of the military by our academy start date.
 You can only test for the next upcoming academy class, you cannot test for future academy dates.
 If you reside in Colorado, but live more than two hours from Colorado Springs, we can treat you like an out of state applicant to condense the steps but you must still be present for testing and interviews.